lhaze/docs-arch/python-course/functional-python/fp02_method_as_decorator_factory.md

             return cached_function(f)
 ```

 The conditioning `(6)` on the factory-method-level makes the method choose between having `f` as the main argument or not having.
-Unfortunately, this makes the signature of the method more complex `(5)`: either you get the decorator or you get the actual wrapper.
+Unfortunately, this makes the signature of the method more complex `(5)`: either you get the decorator, or you get the actual wrapper.
 Right now, the decorator is both the 2nd and the 3rd order function.
 And that's not coincidental; this is the actual backward compatibility.

 ```python
 (self: Cache, expire: int) -> Union[Function, Callable[[Function], Function]]
 ```

 > NB: Notice that the argument `expire` has become [*keyword-only*](https://www.python.org/dev/peps/pep-3102/) `(1)`.
-This way you defend against a simple yet fatal mistake of passing wrong arguments positionally.
+This way, you defend against a simple yet fatal mistake of passing wrong arguments positionally.

 Now you can do both of syntaxes and keep backward compatibility: